busebd12/busebd12.github.io/README.md

 # busebd12.github.io
-My personal webpage!
+My personal webpage, which can be found <a href="www.brendanbusey.com">here</a>.

-My webpage can be found <a href="www.brendanbusey.com">here</a>.
+Be on the look out for new updates coming in the future!